Mobile game

-A mobile game is a video game that is typically played on a mobile device.
-The term also refers to all games that are played on any portable device, including from mobile phone (feature phone or smartphone), tablet, PDA to handheld game console, portable media player or graphing calculator, with and without network availability.
+A mobile game is a video game played on a mobile device.
+The term may also refer to any game played on a portable device, such as a mobile phone, tablet, PDA, handheld game console, portable media player or graphing calculator, with or without network availability.

-The earliest known game on a mobile phone was a Tetris variant on the Hagenuk MT-2000 device from 1994.
+The earliest mobile phone game was a Tetris variant released on the Hagenuk MT-2000 in 1994.

-In 1997, Nokia launched Snake.
-Snake, which was pre-installed in most mobile devices manufactured by Nokia for a couple of years, has since become one of the most played games, at one point found on more than 350 million devices worldwide.
-Mobile devices became more computationally advanced allowing for downloading of games, though these were initially limited to phone carriers' own stores.
-Mobile gaming grew greatly with the development of app stores in 2008, such as the iOS App Store from Apple.
-As the first mobile content marketplace operated directly by a mobile-platform holder, the App Store significantly changed the consumer behaviour and quickly broadened the market for mobile games, as almost every smartphone owner started to download mobile apps.
+In 1997, Nokia launched Snake, which came pre-installed on Nokia devices for a number of years.
+Snake was recorded to be on 350 million devices worldwide.
+Through most of the 2000s, the majority of mobile games were powered by Java (J2ME).

+As technology advanced, users became able to purchase and download games onto their devices.
+Initially limited to stores controlled by mobile network carriers, mobile gaming grew rapidly with the development of app stores in 2008: Apple's App Store was the first mobile content marketplace operated directly by a mobile-platform holder, significantly altering consumer behavior by increasing access to downloadable mobile apps and granting more leverage and opportunity to independent developers.

 Mobile gaming is the largest and most lucrative sector of the video game industry today, accounting for 49% of total global gaming revenue in 2025.

 History

-Towards the end of the 20th century, mobile phone ownership became ubiquitous in the industrialised world due to the establishment of industry standards, and the rapid fall in cost of handset ownership, and use driven by economies of scale.
+Toward the end of the 20th century, mobile phone ownership became increasingly widespread worldwide, driven by the establishment of industry standards, the rapid decline in handset costs, and growing consumer demandeconomies of scale.
 As a result of this explosion, technological advancement by handset manufacturers became rapid.

-With these technological advances, mobile phone games also became increasingly sophisticated, taking advantage of exponential improvements in display, processing, storage, interfaces, network bandwidth and operating system functionality.
-The first such game that demonstrated the desire for handset games was a version of Snake that Nokia had included on its devices since 1997.
+With these technological advances, mobile phone games also became increasingly complex due to improvements in display, processing, storage, interfaces, network bandwidth, and operating system functionality.
+The first game that indicated a demand for handset games was a version of Snake that Nokia had included on its devices since 1997.

 In 1999, NTT Docomo launched the i-mode mobile platform in Japan, allowing mobile games to be downloaded onto smartphones.
 Several Japanese video game developers announced games for the i-mode platform that year, such as Konami announcing its dating simulation Tokimeki Memorial.
-The same year, Nintendo and Bandai were developing mobile phone adapters for their handheld game consoles, the Game Boy Color and WonderSwan, respectively.
+In the same year, Nintendo and Bandai were developing mobile phone adapters for their handheld game consoles, the Game Boy Color and WonderSwan, respectively.
 By 2001, i-mode had 20 million users in Japan, along with more advanced handsets with graphics comparable to 8-bit consoles.
 A wide variety of games were available for the i-mode service, along with announcements from established video game developers such as Taito, Konami, Namco, and Hudson Soft, including ports of classic arcade games and 8-bit console games.